Faculty/Staff Directory

 Lori Swinney, PhD

 Dr. Lori Swinney is an adjunct instructor for the College of St. Scholastica Masters of Education program.
-She has over 30 years’ experience in instructional design, multicultural education, college teaching, and technology.
-She worked at the University of North Dakota as a department director and taught courses online and on campus as an adjunct assistant professor for almost 30 years.
-She, currently, works as a consultant and educator for several campuses in the North Dakota University system focusing on student success, quality course design, innovative teaching, and research.
+She has over 30 years of experience in instructional design, multicultural education, college teaching, and teaching with technology.
+She worked at the University of North Dakota, as a department director, and taught courses online and on campus as an adjunct assistant professor for almost 30 years.
+She, currently, works as a consultant and instructional designer at North Dakota State University focusing on student success, quality course design, innovative teaching, and research.